 Debt Payoff Calculator

-See how extra payments can help you become debt-free faster and save thousands in interest.
+See how extra payments can help you become debt-free faster and reduce the interest paid.
 Enter your total debt, interest rate, and how much extra you can pay each month.
-This calculator shows you exactly when you will be debt-free and how much you will save compared to minimum payments only.
+The calculator estimates your payoff date and savings compared with minimum payments only.

 How We Calculate This

 This calculator uses standard compound interest formulas to simulate debt payoff over time.
 Monthly interest is calculated on the remaining balance, and payments are applied with interest deducted first, then principal.
+If the monthly payment does not exceed the first month of interest, the calculator reports that the debt will not amortize with the current payment.

 Frequently Asked Questions